omarcossio/weather-dashboard-API-/README.md

 A photo of the demo can be seen here: (./06-server-side-apis-homework-demo.png)

-* The URL of the deployed application.
+* The URL of the deployed application: https://omarcossio.github.io/weather-dashboard-API-/

-* The URL of the GitHub repository.
-Give the repository a unique name and include a README describing the project.
+* The URL of the GitHub repository: https://github.com/omarcossio/weather-dashboard-API-